abylch/memoMaster-v1/README.md

 # memoMaster-v1

 MemoMaster is a simple full-stack MERN (MongoDB, Express.js, React, Node.js) web application for managing notes.
 It allows users to create, edit, and delete notes while providing a seamless and responsive user interface.
+The backend nodejs server APIs, behind the scenes manipulate data as part of managing notes, CRUD operations that are used to manage data in a structured and efficient way, by providing the functionality to Create, Read, Update and Delete data records, as well as the sign-up and login process.

+The backend authentication side demonstrates building a secure authentication system using MongoDB as the database.
+The project utilizes popular technologies such as bcrypt for password hashing, dotenv for environment variable management, Express for handling HTTP requests, jsonwebtoken for token-based authentication, and mongoose for MongoDB integration.

 MERN Stack is a JavaScript Stack that is used for easier and faster deployment of full-stack web applications.
 MERN Stack comprises of 4 technologies namely: MongoDB, Express, React and Node. js.
 It is designed to make the development process smoother and easier.